spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/checklist.md

 - [ ] Imported the Operating System and Kubernetes distribution OVA required for the install and placed the OVA in the `spectro-templates` folder.

-- [ ] Appended an `r_` prefix to the OVA name after the import.
+- [ ] Appended an `r_` prefix and remove the `.ova` suffix to the OVA name after the import.

-- [ ] Started the airgap setup binary and verified the setup completed successfully
+- [ ] Started the airgap setup binary and verified the setup completed successfully.

-- [ ] Reviewed the list of pack binaries to download and upload to your OCI registry.
+- [ ] Reviewed the list of [pack binaries](./supplemental-packs.md) to download and upload to your OCI registry.

 </TabItem>